PNNL-Comp-Mass-Spec/DB-Schema-Export-Tool/README.md

 * By default, the example parameter file content is shown at the console
 * To create a file named Options.conf, use `/CreateParamFile:Options.conf`

 ## Software Dependencies

-This program leverages SMO from SQL Server 2012.
+This program leverages the SQL Server Management Objects (SMO) Framework
+* All of the required DLLs should be included in the DBSchemaExportTool .zip file

 In order to use the `/Git,` `/Svn,` or `/Hg` switches, you need the following software installed and the executables present at a specific location.